 Kimberley Cunnington-Taylor is an associate lawyer at Nelligan O’Brien Payne LLP, practising in not-for-profit and charity law, and business law.
 She works primarily with small and medium organizations.

-Kim is very involved with the Ontario Bar Association (OBA), and is currently CLE Liaison of the Charity and Not-for-Profit section and Vice-Chair of the Business Law section.
-Her work with the OBA includes participation in legislative reform in respect of both not-for-profit and charity legislation, and business related corporate legislation.
-Kim is frequently invited to present at OBA hosted conferences and seminars.
-She also speaks regularly about not-for-profit issues, and is a regular contributor to the OBA Newsletter "Charitable Thoughts".
+Kim is very involved with the Ontario Bar Association (OBA), and is currently Chair of the Business Law section.
+Her work with the OBA includes participation in legislative reform in respect of both not-for-profit and charity legislation, and business-related corporate legislation.
+Kim is frequently invited to present at OBA-hosted conferences and seminars.
+She also speaks regularly about not-for-profit issues, and business law issues.

 Kim delivers high-quality, personalized service to her clients.
 She strives to develop a personal connection with her clients, believing that the better you get to know someone, the more effectively you can help them.
 She finds it immensely satisfying working with charity and not-for-profit organizations, facilitating their ability to carry out their work, and seeing them succeed.
 Kim also enjoys research and writing.